fiveoceans-dev/nextmetal-lol/README.md

 **"Webcam not found"**
 - Check available devices: `python -c "import cv2; print([cv2.VideoCapture(i).isOpened() for i in range(5)])"`
 - Use `--webcam-device N` to specify correct device

+**"No audio captured"**
+- Install BlackHole: `brew install blackhole-2ch`
+- Set BlackHole as system output in Audio MIDI Setup
+- Check System Settings → Privacy & Security → Microphone (may be required)
+- Verify audio permissions for terminal/IDE

+**"Audio is microphone input instead of system audio"**
+- The system is designed to capture system audio (speakers), not microphone
+- If hearing microphone audio, check your audio device setup
+- Make sure BlackHole is set as the system output device

 ### Performance Tips